sandesvitor/stone_elixir_project/README.md

 Mix 1.11.2 (compiled with Erlang/OTP 23)
 ```

-Now, get dependencies and compile the application:
+Now, get dependencies from dependencies list in **./mix.exs** and compile the application:

 ```shell
 ┌─[sandesvitor@pop-os] - [~/stone_challenge] - [4520]